When I was a Christian, I believed the Creator of the universe brought together a library of 66 books on how He relates to humanity.

 So, there’s this group of people going around who say they believe only the purest of the pure baptisms count, and their ministers are making it harder for some people to have pure baptisms by muddying the waters with fear of rejection!
 Talk about straining out gnats and swallowing camels!

 While I avoided the leader, I didn’t stop hanging out with members of the group right away.
 However, my attitude towards them quickly changed when I met former recruits and members who shared what happened to them.
-This wasn’t a fluke or misunderstanding, they have an international reputation for stuff like this, and worse, on many levels.
+This wasn’t a fluke or misunderstanding, they have a reputation for stuff like this, and worse, on many levels.
 Other colleges warned their students about groups like them.

 Trying to Fix it